flengyel/Zettel/README.md

 No other `<ID> <TITLE>` combination is an index note.

 Under the `## SEE ALSO` section of a note, index one or more words from the H1 heading by adding the corresponding index Wikilink.
-For example, this Zettel template has the WikiLink `[[0000.0000.00YZ]]` under the `## SEE ALSO` section.
+For example, this note specification  has the WikiLink `[[0000.0000.00YZ]]` under the `## SEE ALSO` section.
 The `## SEE ALSO` subsection may include WikiLinks of related notes other than those appearing in the main body, one or more alphabetic or numeric index links, and optional hashtags.

-The `## References` section is optional.
+The `## References` section is present but may be empty.
 Here we have included two references on Zettelkasten.

 ## SEE ALSO